Armand-Augustin-Louis de Caulaincourt: Return to France

 The following month Caulaincourt was assigned the position of Grand Marshal of the Palace and charged with all diplomatic negotiations.
 He assumed this position following the death of the previous office holder, General Geraud Duroc.
 Caulaincourt signed the armistice of Pleswitz, June 1813, which suspended hostilities between France and Prussia and Russia for seven weeks.
 In the following negotiations, he represented France at the congress of Prague in August 1813, and at the Treaty of Fontainebleau on 10 April 1814.
 The provision for Napoleon on the island of Elba after his abdication is credited to Caulaincourt, who reportedly was able to influence the Tsar Alexander I for this disposition.
 During the First Restoration of the Bourbons that followed, Caulaincourt lived in obscure retirement.

 With Napoleon's escape from Elba and his regaining power in France, Caulaincourt was chosen to serve as Napoleon's minister of foreign affairs.
 Caulaincourt tried to persuade Europe of the emperor's peaceful intentions during the Hundred Days, but he was unsuccessful in this, culminating in the War of the Seventh Coalition.
 Following Napoleon's second fall from power Caulaincourt's name was on the list of those proscribed for arrest and execution in what came to be known as the Second White Terror during the Second Restoration of the Bourbons.
 His name was removed from the list by the personal intervention of the Tsar Alexander I.

 Later life

 Caulaincourt lived in retirement in Paris.
 Of the politicians of the First Empire, he was one of the most loyal and faithful to Napoleon.
 Caulaincourt's name is engraved on the Arc de Triomphe's West pillar, and a street in Paris is named Rue Caulaincourt in his honor.
 His eldest son served as a senator during the rule of Napoleon III.
-Caulaincourt died in Paris in 1827 at the age of 53, following an illness with cancer of the stomach, the same ilness as his former employer.
+Caulaincourt died in Paris in 1827 at the age of 53, following an illness with cancer of the stomach, the same illness as his former employer.